Vasyl Lomachenko

 WHAT WILL BE VASYL LOMACHENKO'S NEXT FIGHT?

-Vasyl Lomachenko is to face George Kambosos Jr next on Saturday, May 11, 2024.
+Vasyl Lomachenko is to face George Kambosos Jr next on Sunday, May 12, 2024.
+The fight will take place at RAC Arena, Perth, Perth.
 The fight will be shown on ESPN.

 VASYL LOMACHENKO'S SOCIAL PROFILES